Looking-Glass/LookingGlassCoreSDK/ExampleProject/README.md

 HoloPlay Core Example Project
 ===
-This is an example project that shows how to use [HoloPlay Core](https://docs.lookingglassfactory.com/HoloPlayCore/) to build a crossplatform holographic renderer for a Looking Glass display.
+This is an example project that shows how to use [Looking Glass Core](https://docs.lookingglassfactory.com/core/core-sdk) to build a crossplatform holographic renderer for a Looking Glass display.
 It is based on [OpenGL CMake Skeleton](https://github.com/ArthurSonzogni/OpenGL_CMake_Skeleton) by Arthur Sonzogni, and depends on [GLFW](https://github.com/glfw/glfw/), [GLEW](https://github.com/omniavinco/glew-cmake/), and [glm](https://github.com/g-truc/glm).

 # Table of Contents
  * [Setup](#setup)